Skip to Content

 Yes, for the Smart Tiles, you can wipe them down with a mild cleaner.
 They are antimold and antibacterial as well.
 I do recommend caulking the seams and any areas where the tile panels meet the counters so water can’t seep in there.

-No. They are waterproof, but they aren’t designed for direct contact with water.
-They can be used around sinks and whatnot where they’ll be exposed to humidity but minimal water.
+They are waterproof, but they aren’t designed for direct contact with water.
+They can be used around sinks and whatnot where they’ll be exposed to humidity but minimal water—like a kitchen sink.

 Yes, you can install them on a fireplace surround if it doesn’t exceed a temperature of 120 degrees Fahrenheit.
 No direct contact with heat or flame, so the exterior should be fine.